PaulBallestra/sheperd-extension/ASSISTANT_RULES.md

 - ✅ Deliver high-quality, reliable code
 - ✅ Enhance the user experience with every change
 - ✅ Maintain project momentum and progress
-- ✅ Support the vision of making Shepherd the #1 tab manager
+- ✅ Support the vision of making Sheperd the #1 tab manager
 - ✅ Never compromise on functionality or user experience

-**Remember**: Every line of code should make Shepherd better for users who are drowning in tab chaos.
+**Remember**: Every line of code should make Sheperd better for users who are drowning in tab chaos.
 We're building the solution they desperately need! 🐑✨